 Detroit, Michigan has seen its fair share of rough times over the past few decades.
 Abandoned neighborhoods are scattered throughout the city.
 While this may seem like a depressing prospect for some, it can be seen as a great challenge for others.
-Challenge Detroit is a program managed by the City of Detroit to encourage new career seekers and entrepreneurs to move into the city.
+Challenge Detroit is a program designed to “attract and retain” college-educated individuals, specifically new career seekers and entrepreneurs, to the Detroit metro area.

 Chattanooga, Tennessee is quickly becoming a hub for young “geeks” who are willing to relocate.
 The city was recently named a GigCity.
 This means that Chattanooga is the first Western Hemisphere city to have gigabit per second fiber Internet accessible to the entire city grid.

 With this designation, Chattanooga has created GeekMove.
 It is an incentive program designed to financially assist computer developers who are interested in relocating to newly revitalized communities.

 Does a place billing itself as “nice place to visit, even better place to live” sound enticing?
 That’s how the city of Harmony, Minnesota describes itself and it’s willing to give you a cash rebate for building a home in its “big little town.”

 In fact if the home you build has an estimated market value over $250,000, you’ll get a cash rebate of $12,000.
 There are also no age, income level or residency restrictions so get applying!
 Learn more about Harmony’s Residential Home Construction Rebate program here.